brockk/brockk-io/content/post/crm-simulations-checklist/index.md

 ### 5. Model type?
-There have been various suggestions for the dose-toxicity curve model.
+There have been various suggestions to model the dose-toxicity curve.
 Will you use the empiric approach, or a one parameter logisitic approach, etc?